 Summer is here!
-And after a year like 2020, we are craving the chance to gather with friends and family.
-Time for celebrations, backyard barbeques, restaurants, the beach or the pool!
+It’s a season made for connecting with family and friends at backyard barbeques, weddings and graduations.
 Are you looking for ideas on what to wear this summer?
 Clothes that will make you feel confident while coping with bladder leaks?
 Here are some ideas to consider:

 Many of us like to wear lighter colored clothing in the summer to help beat the heat.
 And while lighter colors don’t hide leaks as well as darker colors, you can still mix it up.
 Try light on the top and opt for navy, gray and black skirts, pants or shorts.
 Fun, bold prints and patterns work well too and provide great cover just in case.
 Wear the colors that make you feel happy and confident!
-This year, you are sure to see pops of raspberry, green, navy, coral, amethyst and bright blue.
+Bold color is big this year including hot pink, lime green, daffodil yellow.

 Thinner fabrics keep us cool but in general, don’t hide pads or absorbent undergarments as well.
 It might take some trial and error to find the right coping product that works with your wardrobe.
 There have never been more options for pads, briefs and leak-proof underwear.
 Pants, skirts and shorts in cotton, denim, ponte and some technical fabrics are great fabric choices that could work well.

-Midi and maxi dresses are on-trend and oh-so-comfortable summertime choices.
+Maxi dresses are still on-trend and oh-so-comfortable summertime choices.
 They provide great coverage and aren’t form fitting.
 Wide-legs pants are having a moment now and are also a great choice if you want coverage and you want to stay cool.
 Choose a lighter weight natural or technical fabric to keep it breezy.
 Pair it with a more tailored top to balance your silhouette.

 It can be frustrating to plan around bladder leaks.
 None of us want our activities or style choices constrained for fear of leaks.
 If you’re tired of coping and want to explore solutions that help you live your best, confident life, why not consider Flyte.
 It’s a use-at-home treatment that’s clinically proven and backed by a money back guarantee.
 With Flyte, you could be seeing results in as little as 2 to 6 weeks.